vosonlab/voson.tcn/README.md

 By default the `recent` search endpoint is used that makes available for collection only tweets that were made within the last 7 days.
 If the user has an `Academic Research Project` they can also use the `tcn_threads` parameter `end_point = "all"` to collect on all `historical` conversation tweets.

+If collecting on historical tweets a `start_time = "2021-03-18T00:00:00Z"` datetime parameter will need to be specified if the conversation is older than 30 days old (the default API search start time).
+The datetime is in UTC and ISO 8601 format passed as a string.

 ### Rate-limits and Quotas

 The API `recent search` endpoint where the conversation tweets are retrieved from has a rate-limit of 450 requests per 15 min (per app).
 A single request can retrieve 100 tweets, translating to an upper limit of 45,000 tweets per 15 mins.